 Providers offer resilience options for various products.
 Discuss this with your provider.
 You might only need this if your business needs a constant connection.

 Providers can impose internet traffic management under certain circumstances.
 This could affect your services if you are conducting data-intensive activities.
-Read our internet traffic management guide to find out more.
+Read our introductory guide to net neutrality to find out more.

 Many providers sell both residential and business products and services, and because around a quarter of SMEs operate from a home office, in some cases you might have a dual use for your connection.